vinipachecov/docker-kubernetes-stephen-grinder/README.md

 - docker logs "container id": will helps us checking out what is going on in the console of the container image we are running.
 - docker stop: when you have a running container and you need to stop it you can run docker stop "image-hash" and you will stop the container.
 If docker stop doesn't stop the container, docker server will run "docker kill" to stop the container.
 - docker kill "container id": It immediately stops the container.
+- docker exec -it "container id: helps us to run commands into a running container.
-- docker exec -it: helps us to run commands into a running container.
+- docker exec -it "container id" sh: helps us to run commands into a running container allowing us to have access to a console inside the container.

 Example using docker exec